atrocore/docs-old/modules/pdf-generator.md

 ![saving-pdf-as-an-asset](_assets/pdf-generator/pdf-template-top.png)

 `PDF template` field is your main body of a template.
 If you need additionally generated header and footer `Page number markup in the header` and `Page number markup in the footer` are there.
 They are configured same as `PDF template` field.
 So, if you need, for example, number of pages you can use pageNumber in the footer.
+If you want regular updates for a file, use `Replace existing file` checkbox - it will save al lot of server space.

 Table of contents is not available by manual configuring but we can program it additionally.